ksaaskil/presto-minio/README.md

 See also [`minio/presto-minio`](https://github.com/minio/presto-minio).

+The configuration for Hive metastore is based on [this repository](https://github.com/treeverse/blog-presto-local).

 Hadoop+Hive configuration is based on [this Dockerfile from Hive](https://github.com/prestodb/docker-images/blob/master/prestodb/hive3.1-hive/Dockerfile).

 Presto configuration is based on the [official documentation](https://prestodb.io/docs/current/installation/deployment.html).